 How is this possible?
 Well, as I said, we’re building on a lot of concepts we’ve discussed already in this article.
 There are three core ingredients:

-Data-first AI is an exciting new concept that has the potential to drastically simplify operational AI and help enterprises drive business impact from AI/ML.
-To highlight a few important consequences of data-first AI:
+Data-centric AI is an exciting new concept that has the potential to drastically simplify operational AI and help enterprises drive business impact from AI/ML.
+To highlight a few important consequences of data-centric AI: